bmmpxf/geoserver/doc/en/user/source/rest/api/featuretypes.rst

 .. _rest_api_featuretypes_recurse:

-The ``recurse`` parameter is used to recursively delete all layers that reference by the specified feature type.
-Allowable values for this parameter are "true" or "false".
+The ``recurse`` parameter recursively deletes all layers referenced by the specified feature type.
+Allowed values for this parameter are "true" or "false".
 The default value is "false".

 .. _rest_api_featuretypes_recalculate:

 The ``recalculate`` parameter specifies whether to recalculate any bounding boxes for a feature type.
 Some properties of feature types are automatically recalculated when necessary.
-In particular, the native bounding box is recalculated when the projection or projection policy are changed, and the lat/lon bounding box is recalculated when the native bounding box is recalculated, or when a new native bounding box is explicitly provided in the request.
-(The native and lat/lon bounding boxes are not automatically recalculated when they are explicitly included in the request.)
+In particular, the native bounding box is recalculated when the projection or projection policy are changed, and the lat/long bounding box is recalculated when the native bounding box is recalculated, or when a new native bounding box is explicitly provided in the request.
+(The native and lat/long bounding boxes are not automatically recalculated when they are explicitly included in the request.)
 In addition, the client may explicitly request a fixed set of fields to calculate, by including a comma-separated list of their names in the ``recalculate`` parameter.
 For example:

 * ``recalculate=`` (empty parameter): Do not calculate any fields, regardless of the projection, projection policy, etc. This might be useful to avoid slow recalculation when operating against large datasets.
-* ``recalculate=nativebbox``: Recalculate the native bounding box, but do not recalculate the lat/lon bounding box.
+* ``recalculate=nativebbox``: Recalculate the native bounding box, but do not recalculate the lat/long bounding box.
-* ``recalculate=nativebbox,latlonbbox``: Recalculate both the native bounding box and the lat/lon bounding box.
+* ``recalculate=nativebbox,latlonbbox``: Recalculate both the native bounding box and the lat/long bounding box.